kaboc/pot/packages/pot/README.md

 Now you can use the pot in whatever file importing the above declaration.

-> [!NOTE]
+> [!WARNING]
-> The created pot should be assigned to a global variable unless there is a
+> Avoid assigning a pot to a local variable because its state will persist
-> special reason against it.
+> even after the local variable's reference is lost.
+Otherwise, you must
+> always ensure that you call dispose() manually when it is no longer needed.

 ### Getting the object